“Paint to Live Improvised Cello Music” Fee per student: $40

 - Corrine Woodman Gallery in The Arts Center

 - Open Hours: Tuesday-Saturday, 12–5 PM

-Richard Behan’s photographs musicians at the Corvallis Farmers’ Market to document the cultural significance of this community gathering.
-The Farmers’ Market is more than plants, vegetables, and food market place.
-For many area residents it is a weekend ritual of breakfast or coffee, strolling the booths, and connecting with friends.
+Richard Behan photographs musicians at the Corvallis Farmers’ Market, which document the cultural significance of this community gathering.
+The Farmers’ Market is more than a market place to purchase plants and vegetables; for many area residents, it is a weekend ritual of strolling the booths and connecting with friends.
 The various stations of musicians are an important part of that mix.
 The musicians represent all kinds of styles and instruments: jazz, fiddle, guitar, classical, vocalists, and more.
-The market would not have that same feel or attraction if they were not there playing.
+The market would not have that same feel or attraction without these musicians.

-To honor the music-makers, Behan has created a compilation of Farmers Market Music Maker portraits.
-The exhibit in the Corrine Woodman Gallery cannot accommodate all of musicians at the market — to see all of them you must become a regular at the Farmers’ Market.
+To honor the music-makers, Behan has created a compilation of Farmers’ Market Music Maker portraits.
+The exhibit in the Corrine Woodman Gallery cannot accommodate all of the musicians at the market — to see all of them you must become a regular at the Farmers’ Market.

 Sabina Monn, aka Miss Swiss Bliss, is naturally energetic and loves to express herself through movement, dance and music, jointly creating a new interplay, choreography, or form based on the needs of those present.
 She provides a safe space in her classes for people to experience expressing themselves to music.
 She believes being socially creative is a great opportunity to practice self-love, self-compassion, courage, and empathy.
 Sabina enjoys giving the people a chance to use music and movement to depict and verbalize new experiences, and she perceives playing as a way of creatively learning.